Trans-Texas Airways: Route of the Starliners

 Earl McKaughan had founded Trans-Texas Airways in the 1940s and nurtured the company through two decades before turning command over to his son.
 Now, after more than twenty years at the helm, the McKaughans accepted an offer made by Carl Pohlad and Minnesota Enterprises, Inc. to purchase TTA.
 The deal was finalized in 1968.

-In a move to keep identification with the State of Texas alive while embracing the wider market being served, TTA shareholders agreed to change the company’s name to Texas International Airlines – to be referred to by its initials, TI.
-The name-change took place on April 1, 1969, and with it came new corporate colors of purple, white and gray, which were applied to the aircraft fleet.
+In a move to keep identification with the State of Texas alive while embracing the broader market being served, TTA shareholders agreed to change the company’s name to Texas International Airlines, to be referred to by its initials, TI.
+The name change took place on 1 April 1969, and with it came new corporate colors of purple, white, and gray, which were applied to the aircraft fleet.

 Despite new routes intended to boost revenue, the company was in desperate financial trouble.
 A new name and new branding were of little help in stopping the airline’s rapid descent towards bankruptcy.
 With a $6 million per year loss recorded since 1968, and past debts due of $20 million, a new savior had to be found.

-Jet Capital Corporation, owned by Francisco “Frank” Lorenzo and Robert J. Carney, purchased the airline in 1972 and began the process of turning Texas International Airlines around.
+Jet Capital Corporation, owned by Francisco “Frank” Lorenzo and Robert J. Carney, purchased Texas International Airlines in 1972 and began the process of reviving it.

 Another new paint scheme was applied to the company’s fleet.
 This one once again honored the airline’s Texas heritage with a red, white, and blue livery and the state’s ‘lone star’ painted on aircraft tails.